-Below is an example of eHost hosting which makes a good number of sales using this scarcity marketing technique :
+Below is an example of eHost hosting which makes a good number of sales using this scarcity marketing technique:

-Make them see other visitors / buyers
+Make them see other visitors/buyers

 Aha… the trending scarcity technique these days!

-Do you know, the human tendency is to copy what others our doing in our field.
+Do you know, the human tendency is to copy what others are doing in our field.
 If they all are following a particular blog, we would also be likely to subscribe to that blog.

-Has it ever happened with you too?
+Has it ever happened to you too?

 This is known as Bandwagon effect!

-On this HubSpot Workshop signup Page, they have mentioned that ‘45000 people had already signed for the workshop, don’t get left behind’ and this had driven them a huge list of subscribers.
+On this HubSpot Workshop Signup Page, they have mentioned that ‘45000 people had already signed for the workshop, don’t get left behind’ and this had driven them a huge list of subscribers.

 ebay is a fan of Bandwagon effect :